-This moist and sweet vegan banana pudding poke cake is one of my new favourites.
-It's topped with a creamy whipped dairy free frosting and a gooey homemade caramel, making it perfect for sharing or enjoying by yourself.
+Banana cakes are definitely one of the best kinds of cakes.
+They come in different and delicious forms and this vegan banana pudding poke cake is one of my new favourites.
+It's topped with a whipped dairy free frosting and a homemade caramel sauce, making it perfect for sharing or enjoying by yourself.

 Why You Will Love This Recipe

-- This recipe is fully vegan and dairy free.
+- Allergy Friendly & Plant Based - This banana poke cake is fully vegan and dairy free.

-- Ripe Bananas - Using Ripe Bananas for the cake batter will improve both the texture and the flavour.
-The same applies to the banana pudding filling, which will have bursting flavour if you opt for a riper banana.
+- Ripe Bananas - Using Ripe Bananas for the cake batter will improve both the texture and the flavor.
+The same applies to the banana pudding filling, which will have bursting flavor if you opt for a riper banana.

-- Condensed Milk - You can either buy a store-bought variety or make my version.
+- Vegan Condensed Milk - You can either buy a store-bought variety or make my version instead.

 - Vegan Cream Cheese - This will be used for the frosting on top.
-Make sure that it is at room temperature before you use it.
+Make sure that it is at room temperature before you use it so that there will be no lumps.
+We want the frosting to turn out like the one in my vegan mascarpone chocolate sheet cake bars recipe.

 - Vegan Block Butter - Once again, it is best if you let the vegan block butter come to room temperature before using it for the frosting.